 I’m not including any actual washi tape on this list because you probably already have more rolls than your significant other thinks is acceptable.
 But do you have an efficient organization method?
 While I’m all for creativity and gorgeous patterns, I like a little practicality in my life.
 So, if your washi tape is currently piled in a desk drawer, maybe one of these washi tape organizers would do well on your wishlist.

 This one is for the washi tape queen.
 You know who you are.
 If you have 100+ rolls of washi tape, you may want to consider investing in this creative storage solution.
 Organize by color or occasion, and view your stunning display anytime you want.

 For the slightly less invested washi tape owner, this storage and display is a great addition to your desktop.
 Access all of your rolls quickly and easily.
 Plus, you can add some decoration on top or add pen storage on top.

 And of course, if you need something smaller, there are these clear plastic storage bins.
 Slide them in your desk drawer or stack them up.
 This particular one holds up to 45 rolls of washi.

-There are starting to be a lot more option for dot grid journals.
+There are starting to be a lot more options for dot grid journals.
 I love the idea of having options.
 Who doesn’t love a crisp new notebook?
-It’s one the reasons I love the new year so much.
+It’s one of the reasons I love the new year so much.
 Something about cracking open a new notebook and planning out a fresh journal setup.
 Yes girl, yes!